 Mr. Sanders joined USDG as Executive Vice President, Head of Market Strategy for USDG in May 2014 and became Executive Vice President, Chief Commercial Officer in October 2014.
 Mr. Sanders’ main focus at USDG is working with the leadership team to identify, develop and execute strategic commercial and market opportunities.
 Prior to USDG, Mr. Sanders spent 32 years at Koch Industries where he was primarily responsible for building and managing several of Koch’s global trading businesses, including businesses in the crude oil, NGLs, distillates, gasoline and gasoline components, and plastics value chains.
 He is a 1979 graduate of University of Kansas with a degree in business.
 He is a current Trustee for KU Endowment and a current member for the KU Endowment Investment Committee.

-Mr. Ruple joined USDG in June 2014 and became Senior Vice President and Chief Operating Officer in January 2017.
+Mr. Ruple joined USDG in June 2014 and currently serves as the Executive Vice President and Chief Operating Officer since June 2021.
+Prior to June 2021, Mr. Ruple served as Senior Vice President and Chief Operating Officer since January 2017.
 Mr. Ruple is responsible for all operations and project development activities in support of USDG’s commercial development vision, mission and tactical growth strategies.
-Previously, he served as Vice President, Project Development.
+Mr. Ruple also previously served as Vice President, Project Development.
 Prior to joining USDG, Mr. Ruple held various executive management positions in the commercial and industrial construction industry, with engineering and environmental consultancies, as well as with the BNSF Railway.
 Throughout his professional career, he has acquired vast practical leadership experience and holds many management and technical certifications.
 Mr. Ruple received a BS in civil and environmental engineering from the University of Utah and is an active member of both professional and public community organizations.

 Mr. Albertson joined USDG in January 2015 and is primarily responsible for managing USDG’s strategic relationships with its customers and partners in Canada in support of optimizing existing assets as well as bringing new assets to market.
 Prior to joining USDG, Mr. Albertson spent 25 years in industrial sales and railcar leasing with various companies, including PLM International and GE Railcar Services.
 Most recently with GE Railcar Services, Mr. Albertson acted as the primary interface for core energy and chemical customers throughout Canada and across multiple commodities, including crude oil, distillates, condensate and NGLs, and drove meaningful growth in GE’s Canadian energy portfolio.
 Mr. Albertson received his MBA from the University of Phoenix in 2006 and also holds a BA in economics from the University of Calgary.

-Mr. Benson became Co-General Counsel of USDG in March 2015.
+Mr. Benson became General Counsel of our general partner and Co-General Counsel of USD in March 2015.
+Mr. Benson also serves as a Director of Landmark Infrastructure Partners GP LLC, the general partner of Landmark Infrastructure Partners LP.
 From January 2008 through February 2015, Mr. Benson was a partner with the international law firm of Latham & Watkins LLP in their Houston and San Francisco offices.
 Mr. Benson’s practice focused on public company representation, corporate governance, capital markets and mergers & acquisitions, with a focus on midstream and upstream energy companies, master limited partnerships and real estate investment trusts.
 From July 2000 through December 2007, Mr. Benson was an associate with Latham & Watkins LLP and from October 1998 through June 2000 Mr. Benson was an associate with the law firm of Cahill, Gordon & Reindel LLP.
-Mr. Benson received a JD with high honors from Rutgers School of Law and a BA in political science from The College of New Jersey.
+Mr. Benson received a JD with high honors from Rutgers School of Law and a BA in Political Science from The College of New Jersey.